SSWConsulting/SSW.Rules.Content/rules/reflexion/rule.md

 ## Why is Reflexion important?

-Reflexion takes an LLM into a more nuanced and iterative approach to problem-solving, which closely mirrors human cognitive processes.
-It asks the LLM to evaluate its own output which optimizes the results for accuracy.
+Reflexion takes an LLM into a more nuanced and iterative approach to problem-solving, which closely mirrors the human cognitive processes.
+It asks the LLM to evaluate its output, which optimizes the results for accuracy.

 ## How to do it